The Best and Worst Milks & Milk Alternatives

-When choosing a soy milk, stick with organic, non-GMO brands to avoid unnecessary pesticide consumption.
+When choosing soy milk, stick with organic, non-GMO brands to avoid unnecessary pesticide consumption.
 An astounding 94 percent of soybeans are genetically engineered in the U.S. And according to a study published in Food Chemistry, genetically engineered soybeans accumulate and absorb high levels of glyphosate—an ingredient that's a probable human carcinogen, according to a study in BMJ—upon being sprayed by pesticides during their growing season.
-Researchers also found GMO soybeans have poorer nutritional profiles compared to organic soybeans.
+The same study also found GMO soybeans have poorer nutritional profiles compared to organic soybeans.
 And beware flavored varieties, which can be packed with unnecessary sugars.

 While both brands are organic and non-GMO, Soy Dream uses carrageenan as their emulsifier and thickening agent, whereas Silk uses gellan gum.
 Not to mention, Soy Dream adds cane sugar to their milk and doesn't come in an unsweetened version.

 Silk Organic, Non-GMO, Unsweetened Soy Milk

 Soy Dream Enriched Original Organic Soy Milk

 Move over almond milk, a new nutty milk substitute has hit supermarket shelves.
-Made by blending water-soaked cashews with H20, this subtly-flavored beverage is a good source of fiber, antioxidants, copper (which helps produce and store iron) and magnesium (a mineral needed for proper nerve and muscle function).
+Made by blending water-soaked cashews with H2O, this subtly-flavored beverage is a good source of fiber, antioxidants, copper (which helps produce and store iron) and magnesium (a mineral needed for proper nerve and muscle function).
 It can be added to everything from cereals to homemade puddings, but if you typically use milk alternatives or creamers to add a flavor to your coffee, cashew milk may be worth a try—especially for those who are wary of soy or have a gluten sensitivity.

-Like almond milk, cashew milk is fairly low in protein, so you’ll have to pair it with protein-rich breakfasts like a quinoa bowl.
+Like almond milk, cashew milk is fairly low in protein, so you'll have to pair it with protein-rich breakfasts like a veggie omelet.